OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

 5. Edit the role, and on tab "Users", click on button "Add new".
 Paste the Client Username copied on step 3 and click on Save

-## 4. Consume Omnia API
+## 4. Consume OMNIA API

-1. To consume the Omnia API, open the previously installed Postman application.
+1. To consume the OMNIA API, open the previously installed Postman application.
+We are going to start with a POST request, to create a new Company.

-2. We are going to start with a POST request, to create a new Company.
-Set the request type as "POST" and the request url as the base url used to access Omnia (i.e. https://omnia.example.com/), adding "api/v1/[TenantCode]/prd/Application/Company/default" at the end (in this URL, replace "[TenantCode]" with your actual tenant code that shows up in the platform's URLs).
+2. Set the request type as "POST" and the request url as the base url used to access OMNIA (i.e. https://omnia.example.com/), then add "api/v1/[TenantCode]/prd/Application/Company/default" at the end (in this URL, replace "[TenantCode]" with your actual tenant code that shows up in the platform's URLs).

     ![Postman POST Request](/images/tutorials/apiclient/POSTrequest.jpg)